Reading Time: 6 minutes

 • Does the employee feel heard?
 Valued?
 Respected?
 Appreciated?

-• Does the employee have individual/personal and unique goals the organization is working toward helping them achieve?
+• Does the employee have individual/personal and unique goals that the organization is working toward helping them achieve?

 • Would the employee continue to work at the organization for several years?